A comprehensive guide to trusts in the UK

-Thus, the trustees have no say over what the beneficiary receives and typically do not perform any active duty.
+Usually the beneficiary cannot be changed after establishing a bare trust - that means the trustees have no say over what the beneficiary receives and do not perform any active duty.

 Simple trusts are often used to transfer assets to minors (young people who do not meet the aforementioned age requirement), with the trustees looking after the assets until a beneficiary comes of age.

 In situations where you intend to disburse assets in trust to multiple beneficiaries in specific proportions, you may use a variant of a simple trust called a fixed trust.
 Fixed trusts possess all the other characteristics of absolute trusts.

 Furthermore, for a fixed trust, it is not compulsory that the value of the trust property is known.
 Quite often, it is impossible to know or predict the value as settlors often fund fixed trusts with private company shares.